-AFROTC is a voluntary program for qualified men and women students who desire to become eligible for a commission in the U.S. Air Force Reserve while pursuing a college degree.
+AFROTC is a voluntary program for qualified male and female students who desire to become eligible for a commission in the U.S. Air Force Reserves while pursuing a college degree.

 Training is conducted by carefully selected, highly qualified U.S. Air Force officers who are on active duty.